 Working group on infodemicsDesign a policy framework

-The Forum on Information and Democracy launches its inaugural working group.
+In June 2020, the Forum on Information and Democracy launched its inaugural working group.
 The Forum asks experts, academics and jurists all over the world to define a policy framework (set of recommendations) to respond to the infodemics through four structural challenges.

 Meta regulation of content moderation